ActivitySim/activitysim/docs/howitworks.rst

 Skims
 ~~~~~

-The skims class defines Inject injectables to access the skim matrices.
-The skims class reads the
-skims from the omx_file on disk.
 The injectables and omx_file for the example are listed below.
 The skims are float64 matrix.

 Skims are named <PATH TYPE>_<MEASURE>__<TIME PERIOD>: